-Cash flow component in return: This one of the best thing about real estate investments – it behaves like a fixed income security, and with better yield.
+Cash flow component in return: This is one of the best thing about real estate investments - it behaves like a fixed income security, and with better yield.
 Rental income makes real estate more attractive even during tough time and many investors love to focus on the cash flow.

 Depreciation: You can't depreciate your stocks, bonds and mutual funds.
 Depreciation is a gift from the government for real estate investors.